-Surgeon General says everyone should carry opioid antidote
+Surgeon general says everyone should carry opioid antidote

 “In some scenarios everyone in a community should have naloxone if there's a high proportion of individuals who are at elevated risk.”

-Adams said his office had helped negotiate some discounts with companies that make naloxone, including Kaleo, which makes an auto-injector that doses naloxone and Adapt, which makes Narcan, a nasal spray version of the drug.
+Adams said his office had helped negotiate some discounts with companies that make naloxone, including Kaleo, which makes an auto-injector for naloxone and Adapt, which makes Narcan, a nasal spray version of the drug.

 “Kaleo has agreed to discount their price 90 percent to federal and state governments and to entities that have funding through federal and state government programs.
 And they also have a program to provide that medication for free to individuals who fall in the in the gap,” Adams said.